1. Bid Form:

 Successful bidders are required by law, RCW 65.08.095, to pay recording fees.
 Assessment payments, if any, may be prorated and will be assumed by the purchaser.

 Upon receipt of the total sale price, plus interest if any, title will be conveyed by Quitclaim Deed.
 The state will not provide title insurance or surveys.

 Department employees must request and receive the written permission of the Secretary of Transportation prior to bidding on Department owned property.
 Call Assistant Director Property Management, for procedures.

 The property will be sold for the highest qualifying bid that is equal to or higher than the minimum bid listed.
 When two (2) or more highest bids are submitted for the same amount, the tied bidders will be notified and requested to submit a new written bid to break the tie.

-Bids will be opened beginning after the scheduled bid opening time with the name of the bidder, their place of residence, and the bid amount being announced.
+Bids will be opened beginning after the scheduled bid opening time with the name of the bidder, and the bid amount being announced.
 Bids will be opened in the order in which the parcels are listed on the Parcel Information Brochure.

 The Department may, at its election, waive any minor informalities or irregularities in bids received or reject any or all bids or portions there of.
 Bids containing contingencies or conditions will be rejected.